 The next step is to take the Law School Admission Test (LSAT) and apply to law school.
 A combination of the LSAT scores, undergraduate grades, work experience, and possibly a personal interview determine if a student is accepted into law school, according to the BLS.
 Classes in constitutional law, contracts, property law, torts, civil procedure, and legal writing lay the foundation for the first year and a half of law school.
 The second year and a half is generally spent studying a specialized field and gaining practical experience.
 Practice trials and working in legal aid offices help law students gain real world experience.

 Some schools offer workshops and clinics in animal law, which may focus on animal protection issues.
 These experiences give students the opportunity to gain animal welfare-focused clinical experience that may include legal research and analysis, writing skills, litigation, negotiation, and advocacy.
 Students also work alongside animal welfare attorneys, helping conduct research and represent clients.
 Before students can practice law, they must first pass their state's bar exam.
 Students that qualify to take the bar exam have earned a college degree and graduated from an American Bar Association accredited law school, or one accredited by the proper state authorities, reported the BLS.
-For these and other kinds of lawyers, the BLS notes that employment could grow by 6% during the 2014 to 2024 decade.
-Although the median salary earned by all types of lawyers was reported as $115,820 by the BLS in May 2015, those working for non-profits organizations often earn much less than their corporate counterparts.
-The lawyers earning the lowest ten percent of salaries earned $55,870 or less, per the BLS in May 2015.
+For these and other kinds of lawyers, the BLS notes that employment could grow by 6% during the 2018 to 2028 decade.
+Although the mean salary earned by all types of lawyers was reported as $144,230 by the BLS in May 2018, those working for non-profits organizations often earn much less than their corporate counterparts.
+The lawyers earning the lowest ten percent of salaries earned $58,220 or less, per the BLS in May 2018.

 Humane Law Enforcement Agent